peelmicro/documentation/projects/documentation.md

 # Documentation Website for Training and Projects.
 It is created using VuePress.

-The code is stored in [This Github Repository](https://github.com/peelmicro/documentation).
+The code is stored in [This GitHub Repository](https://github.com/peelmicro/documentation).

 Within the code you can see how to:
 - Create a static website for documentation using [VuePress](https://vuepress.vuejs.org/)